material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 The scheduler uses entities called **performers** to execute its plans.
 A performer is a specialized mediating agent between a plan and its performance.

-We'll assume a function exists that returns an performer capable of executing a type of plan.
+We'll assume a function exists that returns a performer capable of executing a type of plan.
 The method signature for this method might look like this:

     function performerForPlan(Plan, target, existingPerformers) -> Performer